Xymist/hugo-public/content/post/finally-moved.md

 `sudo adduser YOURNAME` and follow the instructions; once that's done, `su - YOURNAME` and you should be presented with a new prompt; one for you, rather than Root. `exit` to return to the root shell.
 From a shell on your PC, run `ssh-copy-id YOURNAME@YOURWEBADDRESS` and when prompted give the password for the account you just created.

 At this point you probably want to give your new user `sudo` permissions, so that you can avoid using Root at all; run `visudo` and put `YOURNAME    ALL=(ALL:ALL) ALL` beneath the line that's already there.
 Then go to `/etc/ssh/sshd_config`, find the line which says `PermitRootLogin` and set it to 'no'.
-While you're here, you should also set `ChallengeResponseAuthentication`, `PasswordAuthentication` and `UsePAM` to 'no'
+While you're here, you should also set `ChallengeResponseAuthentication`, `PasswordAuthentication` and `UsePAM` to 'no'.

 Now it's time to attempt to login and send some mail with Thunderbird (or your mail client of choice).
 The username is YOURNAME (not YOURNAME@yourdomain), the IMAP port is 993, the SMTP port is 587, and you're using 'normal password' with STARTTLS.